-But do you spend an equal amount of time optimizing the images on your site?
 When used the right way, images can contribute to your site’s overall SEO and boost organic traffic.
-Below are four things you can do to optimize your images.

-Looking at the difference in file sizes above, it would be easy to declare JPEG as the clear winner.
-But it would be a mistake to use JPEG as the de facto image format for your site.
+Looking at the difference in file sizes above, it would be easy to declare JPEG as the winner.
+But it would be a mistake.

-While JPEGs look great for photographs (as seen in the Panda image above), PNGs are best suited for images that contain text, line drawings, etc. This illustration by Digital Inspiration proves my point.
+While JPEGs look great for photographs, PNGs are best suited for images that contain text, line drawings, etc.

-- WebP lossless images are 26% smaller in size compared to PNGs and 34% smaller than comparable JPEGs.
+According to Google, WebP lossless images are 26% smaller in size compared to PNGs and 34% smaller than comparable JPEGs.